taikedz-mt/rspawn/README.md

 * `rspawn.kick_on_fail` - whether to kick the player if a randomized spawn cannot be set, default `false`
 * `rspawn.spawn_block` - place this custom block under the user's spawn point
 * `rspawn.debug` - whether to print debugging messages, default `false`

+## Troubleshooting

+You can turn on `rspawn.debug = true` to see debug in logs.

+If the generation log shows `0 air nodes found within <x>` on more than 2-3 consecutive tries, you may want to check the max number of forceloaded blocks configured - see `max_forceloaded_blocks`.

+This should be at least `2*(rspawn.search_radius^3) / (16^3)`, so with the default `rspawn.search_radius = 32`, you should have at least `max_forceloaded_blocks = 8`

+Also check that another mod is not forceloading blocks and not clearing them.

+You may also find some mods (rarely) do permanent forceloads.
+In your world folder `~/.minetest/worlds/<yourworld>` there should eb a `force_loaded.txt` - see that its contents are simply `return {}`; if there is data in the table, then something else is forceloading blocks.

+Resolutions in order of best to worst:

+* identify the mod and have it clear them properly (ideal)
+* increase the max number of forceloaded blocks
+    * (not great - you will effectively be simply mitigating a forceloaded-blocks-related memory leak)
+* Stop minetest, delete the `force_loaded.txt` file, and start it again
+    * (bad - some things in the mods using the forceload mechanism may break)

 ## License